David Hidalgo: Career

-For the movie Promised Land, he contributed in 1987 the song "Will the Wolf Survive".
-For Dennis Hopper's film drama Colors (1988), he wrote the song "One Time, One Night".
-He wrote the songs "Manifold De Amour", "Forever Night Shade Mary" and "Chinese Surprize" for the 1995 action film Desperado as well as the melancholic song "La pistola y el corazón" for the movie The Mexican (2001).
+In 1987, he contributed the song "Will the Wolf Survive?" to the movie Promised Land.
+For Dennis Hopper's Colors (1988), he wrote the song "One Time, One Night".
+He wrote the songs "Manifold De Amour", "Forever Night Shade Mary" and "Chinese Surprize" for the 1995 action film Desperado.
+He contributed his melancholic song "La pistola y el corazón" for the movie The Mexican (2001).

 Hidalgo's songs have been covered by the Jerry Garcia Band, Waylon Jennings, Bonnie Raitt and others.
 He has performed in Eric Clapton's Crossroads Guitar Festival since its inception in 2004, including a performance with Los Lobos in April 2013 at Madison Square Garden.
 Clapton joined the band on stage for their song "Burn It Down", from their 2010 album, Tin Can Trust.

 Personal life and family

 His son, David Jr., is the drummer for the band Social Distortion.
 His other son Vincent has played bass for the band Mariachi El Bronx.